 FUNMILAYO RANSOME-KUTI

-Another individual who popularly stood against the British colonial rule, demanding for the rights of citizens in the pre-independence era was Funmilayo Ransome-Kuti.
-As a revolutionary, she was known to have used her influence to mobilise women and organise resistance against colonialism at the time, earning her the moniker “Lioness of Lisabi”.
+Another prominent figure who stood up against British colonial rule and demanded the rights of citizens in pre-independence Nigeria was Funmilayo Ransome-Kuti, also known as the Lioness of Lisabi.
+As a revolutionary, she used her influence to mobilize women and organize resistance against colonial rule, particularly in areas like taxation and the exclusion of women from decision-making processes.

 JAJA OF OPOBO